merenlab/anvio/README.md

 PaPi has some dependencies, some of which will be taken care of the installer.
 There are two you need to make sure you have installed:

 * [Prodigal](http://prodigal.ornl.gov/) (go to your terminal, type `prodigal` if you get an error, you need to install it).
-Here is a quick way to install it:
+Here is a quick way to install it (the first line will not work if you don't have wget, but you can get wget installed esily typing `sudo port install wget` if you are using MacPorts system on your Mac computer):

 <div style="padding-left:30px">
 <pre>